-The FSPRMs are the capacity margins above a Participant's monthly P50 Peak Load requried to meet the reliability metric of no more than single event-day of loss of load in ten years during the Binding Seasons.
-The total amount of monthly qualifying capacity needed to meet the reliability metric will be simulated in the LOLE Study using probabilistic analysis, taking into account variability in load (as well as uncertainties in generation - see Section 6).
-For each Winter Season and each Summer Season, the Program Operator will model the effects of weather variablity by developing a minimum of forty historical weather years that reflect the impact of weather on load.
-To model the effects of weather variability on load, a load shape provided by Participants for recent years (e.g. five most recent years) will be combined with historical weather data to synthesize at least forty years of historical weather data.
-Relationships between weather observations and load will be developed based on the historical weather and Load Data from recent data sets.
-The historical weather data will consist of hourly temperature data from a representative selection of weather stations in each Subregion, indicative examples of which are shown in Table 3.
+The FSPRMs are the capacity margins above a Participant's monthly P50 Peak Load Forecast required to meet the reliability metric of no more than single event-day of loss of load in ten years across a Binding Season.
+The total amount of monthly qualifying capacity needed to meet the reliability metric will be simulated in the LOLE Study using probabilistic analysis (see the Study Scope Document for further details), taking into account variability in load (as well as variations in generation - see Section 6).
+For each

+Winter Season and each Summer Season, the Program Operator will model the effects of weather variability by developing a minimum of forty historical weather years that reflect the impact of weather on load.
+To model the effects of weather variability on load, a load shape provided by Participants for recent years (e.g. five most recent years of Historical Load Data) will be combined with historical weather data to synthesize at least forty years of synthetic historical weather data.
+Relationships between weather observations and load will be developed based on the historical weather and Historical Load Data (see BPM 101 Advance Assessment and BPM 103 FS Capacity Requirement) from recent data sets.
+The historical weather data will consist of hourly temperature data from a representative selection of weather stations in each Subregion.
 Weather data will be used from a back-up weather station if there are data quality issues for some periods in an initially selected station.
-Table 3 shows examples of this, providing a representative nearby back-up station for each of the four example stations shown for the Northwest Subregion.
 The Study Scope document will identify when synthesized load shapes will be redetermined by the Program Operator; frequency of such updates will consider factors such as changes in load patterns, sharp increases in load due to large new customers, or changes in climate.